If you’re looking to equip yourself with a killer gaming PC, there are two distinct schools of thought on how to do it.

-The first is safer – pay someone else to build it for you.
-The benefit here is that you get something that’s guaranteed to work from the moment you take it out of the box.
-If you’re not confident with handling all the components yourself, it’s always an option.
+Generally speaking, the first school is the safer option – just have someone else build your PC for you.
+The obvious benefit here is that your PC is guaranteed to work straight out of the box.
+If you don’t feel comfortable messing around with all the components, the option is always there.

 Here at TechRadar, we tend to represent the second camp, but we’re big enough to understand that a lot has changed over the last few years, and deciding which school to follow isn’t as straightforward as it once was.

-Many of the more expensive systems do still have the potential for decent savings, but that margin has disappeared in some of the machines we've looked at recently, especially at the cheaper end.
-This leaves the main reason to build as making sure you don't waste money on components you don’t really need.
-You get to spend the money where it matters most to you.
+There are some more expensive systems that still have the opportunity for savings, but that margin is growing narrower – especially with cheaper computers.
+This leaves the main reason to build as making sure you’re not wasting money on components you really don’t need.

-Say, for example, you wanted to build a machine that will deftly play GTA V, but also have enough raw grunt to handle this year's other big PC gaming release, The Witcher 3: Wild Hunt, then you could set out to build a rig that really pushes graphics performance above all else.
+For example, let’s say you wanted to build a PC that will ably handle PlayerUnknown’s Battlegrounds, but also have enough raw horsepower to handle 2018’s other big PC gaming releases like Monster Hunter World or World of Warcraft: Battle for Azeroth, then you could set out to build a machine that pushes graphics performance above everything else.